-Taylor Tollison provides advice for for coaches, parents and athletes who want guidance on how to stretch.
+Taylor Tollison provides advice for coaches, parents and athletes who want guidance on stretching.

 Anyone involved in soccer knows that flexibility is one of the primary components of fitness.
 We all know you should stretch before and after practices and games.
-But old methods still might permeate so it is time to move forward.
-The strength and conditioning industry evolves like any other industry.
+But old methods still might permeate, so it is time to move forward.
+The strength and conditioning industry has evolved like any other industry.
 Science and trainers move to new levels of understanding and knowledge.
 This pushes other trainers to new levels as well.
-Basically, we know the body continues to operate the same but our knowledge on how to train it improves.
-Ten years from now there will be a whole new set of new understandings and training methodologies to work from.
-That being said, many principles seem to have staying power.
+We know the body continues to operate the same, but our knowledge on how to train it improves.
+Ten years from now, there will be a whole new set of new understandings and training methodologies to work from, although many principles seem to have staying power.

 What is Stretching?

-Stretching is the process used to elongate muscles for optimal functioning of the body in sports and everyday life.
+Stretching is the process used to elongate muscles for optimal body functioning in sports and everyday life.
 This elongation can happen with no movement as in static stretching, with movement as in dynamic stretching.
+If we include dynamic stretching and warm-up, we must understand that it wakes up muscles and warms up the body.
 I even take stretching further.
-If we include dynamic stretching and warm up we then must understand that it wakes up muscles and warms up the body as well.
 The most common types of stretches are:

 Benefits of Stretching

-Stretching should be incorporated and taken seriously as part of a regular strength and conditioning program.
+Stretching should be incorporated and taken seriously as a regular strength and conditioning program.
 New methods of stretching and understanding have taken us to higher levels of implementation.
-With that as a background here are some of the benefits of stretching.
+With that as a background here are some benefits of stretching.

-There is some debate in the science community as to whether stretching before activity actually reduces injury.
+There is some debate in the science community about whether stretching before activity reduces injury.
 One study from 2004 reviewed the impact of stretching on sports injury risk.
-They reviewed various other studies relating to stretching and concluded there is not sufficient evidence to either endorse or discontinue a stretching routine before and after exercise. ( Fradkin 2006)
+They examined various other studies relating to stretching and concluded there is insufficient evidence to either endorse or discontinue a stretching routine before and after exercise.
+(Fradkin 2006)

 I have seen it mentioned multiple times in the scientific literature that there is insufficient evidence to suggest stretching reduces injuries.
 But don't let this debate fool you.
-There's got to be something to stretching even if some studies or reviews show otherwise.
+There has got to be something stretching, even if some studies or reviews show otherwise.
 Can you imagine the sports world without stretching?
 I cannot.
-And even if some studies showed no injury prevention benefit from stretching, who in their right mind would have the guts to keep their athletes from doing it.
+And also, if some studies showed no injury prevention benefit from stretching, who in their right mind would have the guts to keep their athletes from doing it.
 It would be irresponsible to stop stretching.

-From time to time you will come across information on CNN or Fox News quoting the "newest study" on stretching.
-For example, just the other day my brother heard a study from a news source that showed no difference in injuries between the group that stretched and did not stretch.
-The study went on to say the real injury difference comes from switching between the two.
-In other words, it is when you switch from stretching to not stretching or not stretching to stretching that causes the problem.
-I have not read the research so I can fully comment on it.
+You will come across information on CNN or Fox News quoting the "newest study" on stretching from time to time.
+For example, just the other day, my brother heard a study from a news source that showed no difference in injuries between the group that stretched and did not stretch.
+The study said the real injury difference comes from switching between the two.
+In other words, it is when you change from stretching to not stretching or not stretching to stretching that causes the problem.
+I have not read the research, so I can fully comment on it.
 But I would add this; if you are not stretching now, START.
 Do not let little things like that dissuade you from one of the "foundations" of physical fitness.

-Here is how I look at it and I think most trainers and people with common sense would agree.
-Muscles at their optimal length are less likely to cause injury than those that are tight and imbalanced.
+Here is how I look at it, and I think most trainers and people with common sense would agree.
+Muscles at their optimal length are less likely to cause injury than tight and imbalanced ones.
 Let me illustrate.
-We know that a tight psoas muscle will cause the opposing glute muscle to not fire correctly.
+We know that a tight psoas muscle will cause the opposing glute muscle not to fire correctly.
 This is called reciprocal inhibition.
 The glute muscle is a primary mover in actions like running.
-So if the glutes don't fire correctly the hamstrings must take over.
-Don't you think that if the prime mover is not working correctly and another muscle has to take over that injury is more likely to occur?
+So, if the glutes don't fire correctly, the hamstrings must take over.
+Don't you think that if the prime mover is not working correctly and another muscle has to take over, that injury is more likely to occur?
 I do.

-Recent studies have shown that stretching programs can significantly influence the viscosity of the tendon and make it significantly more compliant, and when a sport demands SSCs of high intensity, stretching may be important for injury prevention.
-This conjecture is in agreement with the available scientific clinical evidence from these types of sports activities…..."
+Recent studies have shown that stretching programs can significantly influence the viscosity of the tendon and make it substantially more compliant.
+When a sport demands SSCs of high intensity, stretching may be necessary for injury prevention.
+This conjecture is in agreement with the available scientific clinical evidence from these types of sports activities..."
 (Witvrouw 2004) Phew.
 I hope you made it through all that scientific jargon.
 It's time to wake up.